Not sure if Valpak is right for you?

 Potential Mitigations

-• Your business advisor can help evaluate whether a franchisor's growth plans are sustainable and supported by adequate infrastructure.
+- Your business advisor can help evaluate whether a franchisor's support infrastructure is adequate for its current system size.

-• When speaking with current franchisees, it is wise to ask about the quality and timeliness of the support they receive from the franchisor.
+- During due diligence, it's wise to ask existing franchisees about the quality and timeliness of the support they receive.

 New/Unproven Franchise System